 Richmond Park is home to Pembroke Lodge, the Isabella Plantation, which is a 40 acre woodland garden set within a Victorian woodland plantation planted in the 1830’s – it is best known for its evergreen azaleas, which line the ponds and streams and at their peak of flower in late April and early May.

-As well as 650 roaming Red and Fallow deer, and as you wander through the ancient trees, you may spot their antlers through the bracken.
-This 5,000 acres of carefully conserved urban parkland and home to hundreds of thousands of trees, plants and wildlife, plus numerous historic monuments and attracts more than 77 million visitors each year.
+As you wander through the ancient trees, you may spot the antlers of one of the 650 roaming Red and Fallow deer that call the park home.
+This 5,000 acres of carefully conserved urban parkland contains hundreds of thousands of trees, plants and wildlife, plus numerous historic monuments and attracts more than 77 million visitors each year.